-One full turn of the azimuth knob is approximately 0.3733 degrees (22.4 arcminutes).
-Small graduations are 0.74 arcminutes; long graduations are 3.7 arcminutes.
+One full turn of the azimuth knob is approximately 0.668 degrees (40.5 arcminutes).
+Small graduations are 1.62 arcminutes; long graduations are 8.1 arcminutes.

-The best adjustment technique to use with the Astro-Physics Azimuth Adjuster, with its clear registration marks for fine adjustment, is to back off one of the knobs by a set amount

-(a certain number of registration marks) and then to turn the other knob until you re-establish contact on both sides of the Azimuth Adjuster Block.
+The best adjustment technique to use with the Astro-Physics Azimuth Adjuster, with its clear registration marks for fine adjustment, is to back off one of the knobs by a set amount (a certain number of registration marks) and then to turn the other knob until you re-establish contact on both sides of the Azimuth Adjuster Block.
 You can very precisely zero in on the desired position with no backlash or ambiguity on the position.
 You can also always go back to the precise starting point if for some reason you overshot your mark (or if you adjusted the wrong way), because you know exactly how far you've gone.
 This is explained further in the section on Fine Polar Alignment.

-4. Altitude (latitude) adjustments: Loosen the Altitude Lock Knobs.
+Altitude (latitude) adjustments: Loosen the Altitude Lock Knobs.
 Move the polar axis up or down with the large Altitude Adjustment Knob located in the front of the polar axis assembly.
 We have found that using the turnbuckle on the north leg of our pier also can make fine altitude adjustments, if used.

-One turn of the altitude knob is approximately 0.41 degrees (24.6 arcminutes).
+One turn of the altitude knob is approximately 0.6031 degrees (36.1 arcminutes).

-- 5. Continue your azimuth and altitude adjustments until you can sight Polaris in the polar alignment sight hole.
-At this point, you have achieved a rough polar alignment, which may be sufficient for casual visual observations, if you are not planning to slew to target objects with the keypad.
-When the R.A. motor is engaged (the power is plugged in), it will compensate for the rotation of the earth and keep the target object within the eyepiece field of view.
+- 4. Continue your azimuth and altitude adjustments until you can sight Polaris in the polar alignment sight hole.
+At this point, you have achieved a rough polar alignment, which may be sufficient for very casual visual observations, if you are not planning to slew to target objects.
+When the R.A. motor is engaged (the power is plugged in), it will compensate for the rotation of the earth and keep the target object within the low power eyepiece field of view.
 Your target object will slowly drift since polar alignment at this stage is only approximate.
-However, you can make corrections with the N-S-E-W buttons of your keypad controller. - 6.
+However, you can make corrections with the N-S-E-W buttons of your keypad controller. - 5.
 Tighten the Altitude Lock Knobs by hand.